SaraMolas/Titanic_ML/README.md

 # Titanic_ML
-Repository to explore the titanic dataset using a few supervised Machine Learning models
+Repository to explore the Titanic dataset using a few supervised Machine Learning models

 ## Analytical methods used: